mbcraft/fileplaza/README.md

 In order to compile the project free stub graphics has been put inside the project, and the application will use the fallback icons and graphics when the official distribution graphics is not available.

+Actually i use the following external libraries (extended list) :

+- commons-codec-1.6.jar
+- httpclient- cache-4.3.6.jar
+- xmlpull-1.1.3.1.jar
+- commons-logging-1.1.3.jar
+- httpcore-4.3.3.jar
+- xpp3_min-1.1.4c.jar
+- fluent-hc-4.3.6.jar
+- httpmime-4.3.6.jar
+- xstream-1.4.7.jar
+- httpclient-4.3.6.jar
+- junit-4.10.jar

+Moreover it's necessary to put jfxrt.jar in the classpath, the JavaFX runtime library.

+So for example, if these jars are in a 'lib' folder and FilePlaza.jar is in the current folder, with all the compiled sources inside, it's possibile to launch the application writing the following from the command line :

+`
+java -cp lib/*:/opt/java/64/jdk1.7.0_45/jre/lib/jfxrt.jar:FilePlaza.jar it.mbcraft.fileplaza.Main
+`

+Where '/opt/java/64/jdk1.7.0_45/' is the path of jdk installation.

+Actually it is also necessary that a data folder is put inside the current directory, containing various subfolder with xml configuration files.
+Maybe in the future i'll improve the software removing this requirement.

 ### Features :